opensearch-project/project-website/_posts/2022-03-07-fine-dining-for-indices.md

 }
 ```

 Note the addition of `dynamic: false`.
-With this option in place, your mapping will never be automatically updated when ingesting a new field.
+With this option in place, your mapping will never be automatically updated when ingesting a field that has not been seen before.
 Let's repeat our previous experiment with this new **explicitly mapped** index.

 ```
 POST explicit_mapping_index/_doc